Server 2008 Shrink Extend Partition

 Step 3: Confirm the operation and click “Finish” to proceed.

 The extending operation complete in a short time.

 From the screenshot, when you right click C drive the “Extend Volume” is grayed out.
 The 20GB Unallocated space can only be used to extend drive E.

-Click OK and back to the main window, where you’ll find that the free Unallocated space added to C drive.
+Click OK and back to main window, where you’ll see 20GB Unallocated space created behind C: drive.